How to access the CSBS Remote Desktop Server

 Select Run from the start menu and type mstsc, then click OK.

-You should see the following prompt:
+You will see the following prompt:

 - Select the "Options" button to open the Advanced settings of the connection.